 f.
 Any published start and finish times of a performance at an Event are estimates only and are subject to change.
 The Promoter shall not be liable for any change of a published start or finish time.
 It is your responsibility to make appropriate arrangements to ensure that you arrive at the Event in sufficient time (taking into account time required for queuing and searching to enter the Event) in case the Event or the performance you wish to see starts earlier than the published time or otherwise to ensure you are able to stay until the close of the Event or performance should you wish to if it overruns.
 We will not be responsible to make any refund or meet the costs of any alternative travel arrangements or for any loss of enjoyment or other indirect loss as a result of an Event not running to the precise advertised times or for your late arrival at the Event.

 g.
 There will be no admission to the Event before the designated opening times on any day of the Event.
-Last admission to the Event will be at 9pm each day.
-Box office opening hours will be:
+Box Office times to be confirmed.

 h.
 All guests are asked to observe and comply with safety advice, site signage and ‘No Smoking’ areas.
 In accordance with Smoke-Free Regulations, the tented arenas and other areas of the Event are designated ‘No Smoking’ areas.
 Normal statutory rules and regulations apply and should be observed at the Event and failure to do so may result in ejection from the Event.

 i.
 You shall not bring into the Event or display or distribute (whether for free or not) at the Event any sponsorship, promotional or marketing materials.

 j.
 Access to arenas within the Event is subject to capacity and the Promoter accepts no liability and will not offer any refunds if you are unable to attend a specific performance due to the arena being at maximum capacity.
 You may be required to queue so please arrive early to avoid disappointment.